spacesailor24/consensys-academy/Module-1/public-and-private-blockchains.md

 - Anyone can read and write data (the network is permission-less)
 - Transaction processors must invest financially to prevent fraud and spam
   - In POW, this is done by miners purchasing mining rigs that have high hash rates, so that they are able to mine blocks
-    - Because a transaction processor, a.k.a. miner, has to purchase a fairly expensive mining rig in order to have a chance the produce blocks, this precludes easy access to writes and requires that one spend a lot of money in order to pull of an attack such as spamming the network
+    - Because a transaction processor, a.k.a. miner, has to purchase a fairly expensive mining rig in order to have a chance the produce blocks, this produces a barrier to entry and requires that one spend a lot of money in order to pull of an attack such as spamming the network
   - Incentivised by direct economic incentives (usually cryptocurrencies)
     - This means that by playing nicely and following the rules, miners can earn money by processing transactions and mining for the network
 - In order to process a transaction, there is usually a fee (usually called a miner's fee)